 This course is designed for the highly competent math student who intends to pursue Calculus the following year.
-The units of study include: polynomial functions; rational and explicit algebraic functions; trigonometry; transcendental functions; analytic geometry; limits; and the beginning concepts of differential calculus.
+The units of study include: polynomial functions; rational and explicit algebraic functions; trigonometry; transcendental functions and analytic geometry.
 Students successfully completing this course are eligible for AP Calculus AB.
 Graphing calculators will be used to illustrate concepts and are strongly recommended.